HERE'S FIVE ROCKIN' CLASSICS as recommended by The Cramps Lux Interior & Poison Ivy.

 One song on the new album, 'God Damn Rock 'N' Roll', is as close to

-The Cramps will ever get, espousing the kinda dirty
+a manifesto as The Cramps will ever get, espousing the kinda dirty

 trash that "don't save souls" and don't have much to do with prime